 Cohere works between all aspects of the restaurant and hospitality industries.
 From the branding of a new concept, to helping an existing concept pivot their menu, sourcing, or mission, we have assembled a team that can advise both owners and operators from creative and strategic points of view.

 Hospitality is the business of caring for souls.Chelsea Gregoire, Drinkable Genius

-It is her commitment to inclusivity and passion for well-crafted beverages and experiences with each client that has earned her recognition and pushed her personal brand Drinkable Genius to take off in Baltimore and beyond.
+It is a commitment to inclusivity and passion for well-crafted beverages and experiences with each client that has earned Chelsea recognition and pushed their personal brand Drinkable Genius to take off in Baltimore and beyond.